RolandWarburton/md2asset/README.md

 npm link && md2asset test/test.md
 ```

-If you wish to run the app on a real file, you can use the `NO_WRITE` environment variable in your command.
+If you wish to run the app on a real file, you can use the `NO_WRITE` environment variable.

 ```none
 NO_WRITE=true npm run dev